 Open: 8 am-8 pm; Pension Vinice Information Centre is situated just across the road from the main car park.

 You can also have lunch or dinner at one of Karlštejn’s pubs and restaurants.
 Pod Draci Skalou is a nice typical Czech restaurant with outdoor tables and a barbecue grill.
 Mains are from 110 to 250 CZK.

 Situated 35 km from southwest of Prague.
 You can take a train to Beroun from Hlavní Nádraží (Main Station) or Praha-Smíchov and stop at Karlštejn (40 minutes, hourly).
 Tickets cost around 60 CZK.
-But to save a hassle, it is better book guided tour with organized transport.
+But to save a hassle, it is better to book a guided tour with organized transport.

 The Golf Club in Karlštejn

 Founded in 1993, The Karlštejn Golf Club staged its’ 1st European P.G.A. tour in 1997.
-It features a demanding 18 hole, par 72 course upon the hill right across the water from the castle.
+It features a demanding 18 hole, par 72 courses upon the hill right across the water from the castle.
 It also offers some really amazing views.
 This course is 1 of the few Czech Republic courses that genuinely challenges the ability of the golfers.
 It is an uphill course where golfers have to lug their clubs up the hills in-between holes.
 Games here are a little pricey by the normal standards of the country (green fees begin at 2000 CZK), although it is worth it for golf enthusiasts.
-Also, there is a great relaxation centre and restaurant, a hot steam room, massages and a swimming pool, so you can indulge yourself following a tough day out on the green.
-Reservations are necessary for week-ends.
+Also, there is a great relaxation centre and restaurant, a hot steam room, massages and a swimming pool so that you can indulge yourself following a tough day out on the green.
+Reservations are necessary for weekends.
 Visit wwww.karlstejn-golf.cz, Opening times are from 08:00 to sunset each day.